See government up close and personal with this unique summer program in Madison and Washington.

 Students from all majors are invited to take this hands-on course exploring areas such as the environment, energy, health, the economy, and social justice issues.
-Students will earn three UW Colleges credits which are easily transferable throughout the UW System.
+Students will earn three credits through UW-Milwaukee at Waukesha that are easily transferable throughout the UW System.

 - Scholarships available